 “The king of all”

 Under the guidance (and the creativity) of Marie-José Pommereau, the design manager for 14 years, the rooms and suites of the Plaza are all flawless.
 Delight yourself with the beauty of the Superior Room, embellished in an Art Deco or Regency style, with period furniture.
-Every room has an office area with a desk; in the refined and marbled bathroom you’ll enjoy both the bathroom and the shower.
+Every room has an office area with a desk; in the refined and marbled bathroom, you’ll enjoy both the bathroom and the shower.

 “The only way to get rid of a temptation is to yield to it.”
 This sentence Oscar Wilde wrote in The Picture of Dorian Gray perfectly fits the restaurant of the Plaza Athénée.
 The restaurant “Alain Ducasse au Plaza Athénée” (“Alain Ducasse at the Plaza Athénée”) was created by the famous chef Alain Ducasse.
 The meals served follow the idea of a cuisine composed only of fish, vegetables, and grains.
-The restaurant marries the flavours to perfection, for a pleasure of appreciation at all times.
+The restaurant marries the flavors to perfection, for the pleasure of appreciation at all times.
 The food is healthier, more natural, and environmentally friendly.
 The menu is inspired by the shojin, an Asian cuisine with a range of food products composed of vegetables and grains.